BradleyYeo/cv/index.md

 `Mar 2017 - May 2018`<br>
 - Marketing Executive
 - Created targeted advertisement campaigns on Instagram and Facebook

-### Projects

-- Facebook bot detection model | Analysed over 7 million auction bids to determine if bids were made by a human or bot using ensemble learning

 ## Leadership and Awards
 - Singapore Polytechnic Honour Roll</div>